splunk/splunk-library-javalogging/README.md

 # License

-The Splunk logging for Java is licensed under the Apache License 2.0.
+Splunk logging for Java is licensed under the Apache License 2.0.

 Details can be found in the LICENSE file.